 The Ontario Labour Relations Board continues to maintain its reputation for excellence and expertise and is working to improve service to the public by increasing use of case management and by increasing methods of access to adjudicative justice in the workplace community.
-A new, modernized electronic case management system known as MOCHA was implemented at the Board in late July 2014 which will provide for increased processing, email communications, monitoring and reporting capabilities as well as significant changes to the Board's internal business practices and rules.
+A new, modernized electronic case management system known as MOCHA was implemented at the Board in late July 2014 to provide for increased processing, email communications, monitoring and reporting capabilities as well as significant changes to the Board's internal business practices and rules.
 Fixes and improvements being made in the post Go-Live period continue to occupy staff time.
 An e-filing project is in the early stages with a view to integration with the new case management system.

-New policies implemented since 2010 will continue to provide additional case management and expedited hearings on a variety of files including certification and termination applications in the construction industry, first contract applications, video and teleconferencing in ESA and OHSA matters, the use of consultations in OHSA complaints, stacking ESA appeals before a single vice-chair and expedited case management under the new School Boards Collective Bargaining Act, 2014 SO 2014, c 5
+New policies continue to provide additional case management and expedited hearings on a variety of files including certification and termination applications in the construction industry, first contract applications, video and teleconferencing in ESA and OHSA matters, the use of consultations in OHSA complaints, stacking ESA appeals before a single vice-chair and expedited case management under the School Boards Collective Bargaining Act, 2014 and the Crown Employees Collective Bargaining Act.